 |they used to eat||eles com||iam|

-This example uses namorar » namorava, (used to date/go out); ter que » teria que (used to have to); dizer » diria (would say).
+This example uses namorar » namorava, (used to date/go out); ter que » tinha que (used to have to); dizer » dizia (used to say).
 These are extremely common and very useful 😉

 Here's an example of the Past Imperfect that uses some irregular verbs, SER, FAZER, and IR. *It's fast-talking so rewind to catch the dialog.